Advanced search

 No interaction study is available with ritonavir only.
 In a healthy volunteer drug interaction study of delamanid 100 mg twice daily and lopinavir/ritonavir 400/100 mg twice daily for 14 days, the exposure of the delamanid metabolite DM-6705 was 30% increased.
 Due to the risk of QTc prolongation associated with DM-6705, if coadministration of delamanid with ritonavir is considered necessary, very frequent ECG monitoring throughout the full delamanid treatment period is recommended (see section 4.4 and refer to the delamanid SmPC).

 Due to the large therapeutic window of clarithromycin no dose reduction should be necessary in patients with normal renal function.
 Clarithromycin doses greater than 1 g per day should not be coadministered with ritonavir dosed as a pharmacokinetic enhancer.
-For patients with renal impairment, a clarithromycin dose reduction should be considered: for patients with creatinine clearance of 30 to 60 ml/min the dose should be reduced by 50%, for patients with creatinine clearance less than 30 ml/min the dose should be reduced by 75%.
+For patients with moderate renal impairment, the dose should be reduced by 50%.
+Paxlovid is contraindicated in patients with severe renal impairment (see sections 4.2 and 4.3).

 Dose alteration of sulfamethoxazole/trimethoprim during concomitant ritonavir therapy should not be necessary.